Loft Conversion Guide

 Cantilevered Scaffolding ensures that contractors aren’t treading, walking or working from an adjoining owner’s roof and therefore ensures that broken roof tiles, slipped roof tiles or damaged flat or glazed roofs are one less concern during the course of the work.

-Through the agreement of a Party Wall Award, the Party Wall Surveyor will ensure that if necessary scaffolding such as this is installed, preventing issue and damage.
+Through the agreement of a Party Wall Award, the Party Wall Surveyor will ensure that if necessary scaffolding such as this is installed, preventing issues and damage.

 Party Wall Award Timing